EddieCanales/canvas-gauge/README.md

 To see the gauge in action and to use a UI to create a configured gauge of your own, visit http://www.fabledweb.com/html5-canvas-gauge.html

+=== Compatibility for that one annoying browser

+Don't forget to use [explorercanvas](http://code.google.com/p/explorercanvas/) so that this will work in browsers that don't support the HTML5 Canvas (I'm looking at you IE).